 Some foods have a tendency to get stuck, which can cause burning and smoking.
 Do not leave the machine unattended.

 Do not use with freshly breaded or battered foods.
 The coating will come off.

 The risotto recipe in the booklet was a resounding failure during my tests.

 The Bottom Line

 If you are looking for a machine to make low-fat fries and stir-frys, the ActiFry delivers as promised, albeit at a hefty price.
 The fries are tasty, but not much different from traditional oven fries.
 The paddle eliminates the need to flip the food, but you should still keep a close eye on the machine while it is running.
 One of the biggest drawbacks is the timer, which will not turn off the machine when it counts down.
-I can see this as being a safety hazard.

 All in all, the ActiFry does perform as advertised for fries and stir-frys.
 It is not a fryer.
 It's more of a convection oven.
 In my opinion, it is overpriced for its functionality.

 Disclosure: Review samples were provided by the manufacturer.